 A Python class for querying the Electric Power Research Institute (EPRI) entrainment database and fitting a distribution to the observed entrainment rates.
 The class allows for flexible querying of the database based on various ecological and hydrological parameters.

-The class supports analysis by state, plant capacity, date, taxonomy, feeding guild, habitat preference, water body type, and more, to explore entrainment patterns across different environmental and operational conditions.
+The class supports analysis by state, turbine capacity, date, taxonomy, feeding guild, habitat preference, water body type, and more, to explore entrainment patterns across different environmental and operational conditions.

 ExtremeFit()

-Fits an Extreme Value distribution to the filtered EPRI dataset to model entrainment rates.
+Fits an extreme value distribution to the filtered EPRI dataset to model entrainment rates.
 This method provides an analysis of entrainment patterns based on the shape, location, and scale parameters of the distribution.

 Outputs detailed statistics of the fitted Pareto distribution, including the mean, variance, and standard deviation, offering insights into the entrainment rates’ distribution characteristics within the selected dataset.